heptarch/heptarch.github.io/assets/reality.md

 ---
-title:  "Counternarratives for young scientists"
+title:
 date:  2020-11-12
 layout: post
 ---

-## Introduction
+## Counternarratives for young scientists
 ---

 If I ask you to imagine a scientist, one of two stock types is likely